 M/S (Hall/McGee): To approve the purchase of property located at 1011 6th Street, Lewiston, Idaho, for the appraised value of \$105,000, and to delegate signature authority in regard to such transaction to the Vice President for Administrative Services at Lewis-Clark State College.
-Motion carried 7-0.
+Motion carried 7-0, Lewis not present.